mahinarafat/CMPUT429-A2/assignment_2_questions.md

 1. **(1 point)** Consider the bimodal predictor scheme you have discussed in class.
 Provide the name of an existing predictor in Gem5 whose implementation most closely/exactly implements this scheme.

+	  2bit_local

 2. **(1 point)** The Gem5 branch predictor API passes around branch prediction history with a (C) struct.
 Look at `bi_mode.cc`’s `BPHistory` struct, what is the only parameter you would need to implement a GShare branch predictor yourself?

+     globalHistoryReg

 3. **(1 point)** Modern processors typically stick with phts with a power of two number of entries.
 However, if we really wanted a pht with `x` entries where `x` is not a power of two, this can be achieved by calculating the key, and taking it modulo `x`.
 Describe a potential problem with indexing a pht with non-power of two number of entries using the method in question f?

+     Using modulo with a non-power of two PHT can lead to uneven distribution of branch mapping and increased aliasing, potentially reducing accuracy.

 4. **(1 point)** Let `i` be the number of local counter bits you have.
 Let `x` (i.e. `010`) be a saturating counter (think of this as an integer).
 Write a simple `C` expression that returns the prediction of the sat counter.
 (1 for taken, 0 for not taken)
    [https://en.cppreference.com/w/c/language/operator\_arithmetic.html](https://en.cppreference.com/w/c/language/operator_arithmetic.html)